sandeepyadav10011995/LLD/TODO APP/Kafka vs RabbitMQ.md

     *   Kafka is better suited for real-time streaming applications that require high throughput and low latency.
     *   RabbitMQ is better suited for traditional enterprise applications that require reliable messaging.

+## Analogy -:
+   Imagine you have a bunch of friends who want to share messages with each other.
+Kafka and RabbitMQ are both tools that help your friends share messages, but they work in different ways.

+   Kafka is like a bulletin board where your friends can post notes for each other.
+They can post as many notes as they want, and they'll stay on the board until someone reads them.
+Kafka is really good at handling lots of messages at once, so it's great for big groups of friends who want to share lots of information.

+   RabbitMQ, on the other hand, is like a mailbox system where your friends can send letters to each other.
+Each letter has a specific recipient, and RabbitMQ makes sure that each letter gets to the right person.
+RabbitMQ is really good at making sure that messages get delivered to the right place at the right time, so it's great for groups of friends who want to have private conversations with each other.

+   So, Kafka is like a bulletin board where messages can be posted and read by many people, and RabbitMQ is like a mailbox system where messages are sent and received by specific individuals.

+## In-depth -:

    In Kafka, each broker runs multiple threads, including network threads for handling client requests and data replication, disk I/O threads for reading and writing data to disk, and background threads for tasks such as cleaning up old data and maintaining metadata.
 Additionally, the Kafka client libraries provide a multi-threaded API for consuming and producing messages.

    Similarly, RabbitMQ uses multiple threads to handle connections, network I/O, and message delivery.
 RabbitMQ uses a thread pool to handle incoming connections, and multiple threads are used to manage the exchange, queue, and binding data structures.
 RabbitMQ also supports multi-threaded message consumption and delivery via its client libraries.